MankaranSingh/AQI-Management-System/README.md

 The heart of this app is in ``Flask_Server.py`` which runs on the machine ip on which the this py file is running.
 The data visualisation part is done by another stand-alone Dash app named ``Dash_plotting_real_time.py`` which connects to the sqlite DB which stores the AQI data recived by various sensors across the nation.
 The visualisations provided by this app are included as an ``iframe`` on the main web app so, easy integration.

-To install the requires modeules to run this, you need to ``pip install`` the following
+To install the requires modeules to run this, you need to ``pip install`` the following:

 - flask
 - Dash and its components